Is Abstinence Forever Necessary In Recovery From Drug And Alcohol Addiction?

 However, others realize that they need to stay away from alcohol completely.
 If you are unsure where on the spectrum you fall, ask your doctor or psychologist for help.
 However, you must be completely honest with them about your past use of alcohol.
 Staying abstinent is likely to be the healthiest choice, no matter where on the spectrum you may fall.
 Be sure to note that the spectrum is only in relation to alcohol use.
 This does not apply to drug abuse.

 What If I Relapse?

 After you have completed rehab, you may be worried about relapsing.
-This feeling is normal, so be sure to stay connected with an support group, like Narcotics Anonymous (NA) or Alcoholics Anonymous (AA).
-Keeping in touch with a counselor, outpatient facility, or support group will help you stay on the track to sobriety and will support your choice to stay abstinent.
+This feeling is normal, so be sure to stay connected with a support group, like Narcotics Anonymous (NA) or Alcoholics Anonymous (AA).
+Keeping in touch with a counselor, outpatient facility, or support group will help you stay on track to sobriety and will support your choice to stay abstinent.

 If you have relapsed, be sure to notify your doctor, counselor, or support group as soon as you can.
 Depending upon your circumstances, you may need to attend a different inpatient rehab facility.
-Perhaps you need more counseling and inpatient care because something has triggered your addiction and you need better coping skills.
+Perhaps you need more counseling and inpatient care because something has triggered your addiction and you need better-coping skills.

 Or maybe you need to try a different program.
 Each situation is unique.
 This is your journey, and if you relapse, recognize that no one is perfect.
 Seek professional help so you can get back on the path to sobriety and living a successful life.

 Abstinence may feel too challenging of a goal, but tackling it head-on is a major part of rehabilitation.
 Recovering from addiction needs to be a “full-life” process.
 Thinking that you will not accomplish something sets you up for a rocky road.
 If you think you can’t do it, you won’t.
 Thoughts are a powerful thing!